Painful Sex After a Hysterectomy?

 #5 Practice belly breathing daily.

 Most of us hold a lot of tension in our muscles.
-And, just like any other muscle, our pelvic floors can get overactive and easily fatigued if we’re holding too much pressure there.
-To release some tension, try belly breathing.
-Slowly inhale and puff your belly outward.
-As you exhale slowly, let your stomach fall.
-Easy-peasy!
+Just like any other muscle, our pelvic floors can get overactive and easily fatigued if we’re holding too much pressure there.

 #6 Explore hormone replacement therapy.

 Hormone replacement therapy (HRT) is a common treatment for folks who’ve had a total hysterectomy, which includes the removal of the ovaries.
-HRT may include a combination of estrogen and progesterone to help maintain those all-important hormone levels that impact our sex lives.
+HRT may include a combination of estrogen and progesterone to help maintain those important hormone levels that impact our sex lives.
 Chat with your medical provider about what HRT options are available to you.

 #7 Start pelvic floor PT.